-If authorised by the school leader, school staff have the power to confiscate electronic devices such as mobile phones and when that has occurred, files and data can be examined and deleted where there is good reason to do so.
-Should On Track Education this occur, any material found that contains evidence of an offence, extreme pornography or a pornographic image relating to a child, should be handed to the police rather than deleted.
+If authorised by the Head Teacher, school staff have the power to confiscate electronic devices such as mobile phones and when that has occurred, files and data can be examined and deleted where there is good reason to do so.
+Should this occur, any material found that contains evidence of an offence, extreme pornography or a pornographic image relating to a child, should be handed to the police rather than deleted.
 There is no need to have parental consent in these circumstances.
-Having said that, many staff may feel that this could be seen as very damaging to relationships and the school leader may wish to take different steps to protect pupils from cyber-bullying.
+Having said that, many staff may feel that this could be seen as very damaging to relationships and the Head Teacher may wish to take different steps to protect pupils from cyberbullying.